lopez-org/bank/README.md

 		2.2 Transfers to pockets
 		2.3 Pocket query

-## Steps to execute the project locally
+## Steps to execute the project locally :footprints

 ### how to clone and execute the project